alexnitta/faunauth/README.md

 try {
     const { email, token } = JSON.parse(atob(data));

-    // Now that we have the email and token, we can call `setPassword()` or `loginWithMagicLink()` } catch {
+    // Now that we have the email and token, we can call `setPassword()`
+    // or `loginWithMagicLink()`
+} catch {
-    // Show an error message - we could not read data from URL, so maybe the user came to this page
+    // Show an error message - we could not read data from URL, so either
-    // by accident or something fishy is going on.
+    // the user came to this page by accident or they are trying to
+    // impersonate someone else to gain access.
 }
 ```

 Here are the three user flows that implement this pattern:

-### Sign up a new user
+### Register a new user

 1. The new user visits your sign up page and enters an email and password into a form.
 You may include an optional username field to allow your users to log in with a username and password.
 Your frontend app hits an API endpoint that calls the [`register`](./docs/index.md#register) function, which creates an entity in the User collection, creates a email confirmation token for that entity, and sends the confirmation email as described above.
 2. The new user opens the confirmation email and clicks the link, which opens the callback URL with the added `data` URL parameter.
 Your frontend app must decode the `email` and `token` from this `data` parameter, as shown above, then hit an API endpoint that calls the [`setPassword`](./docs/index.md#setpassword) function.
 This function returns an object containing the `accessToken`, `refreshToken` and `user` object.
 The endpoint should set the `refreshToken` on a session cookie and return the `accessToken` and `user` data back to the frontend.